-The stude The students will try to learn: Ι Explore the students on various perspectives and concepts in the field of Strategic Management. П Understand the principles of strategy formulation, implementation and control in organizations.
+The stude The students will try to learn: I Explore the students on various perspectives and concepts in the field of Strategic Management.
+II Understand the principles of strategy formulation, implementation and control in organizations.
 III Implement the different types of strategies at corporate, business and functional levels developed in a dynamic environment.
 IV Develop international strategies for diversification of the firms.
 V Apply the strategic tools and techniques for the solution of business problems

-After succe After successful completion of the course, students will be able to: Course Outcomes Knowledge Level (Bloom's Taxonomy) CO 1 Demonstrate the strategic management process and environmental analysis for decision-making in the organization.
-Understand CO 2 Describe the business level strategies for holistic and multifunctional perspectives.
-Understand CO 3 Develop the concept of corporate level strategies to enhance the market value of businesses.
-Apply CO 4 Classify the cooperative strategies to Globalization of business.
-Understand CO 5 Illustrate the strategy at the international level and their strategic competitive outcomes for the globalization of business.
-Understand CO 6 Describe the concepts of organizational structure, strategic leadership, and measures to evaluate corporate performance.
-Understand
+After succ After successful completion of the course, students will be able to: Knowledge Course Outcomes Taxonomy) CO 1 Demonstrate the strategic management process and environmental Understand analysis for decision-making in the organization.
+CO 2 Describe the business level strategies for holistic and Understand multifunctional perspectives.
+CO 3 Develop the concept of corporate level strategies to enhance the Apply market value of businesses.
+CO 4 Understand Classify the cooperative strategies to Globalization of business.
+CO 5 Illustrate the strategy at the international level and their strategic Understand competitive outcomes for the globalization of business.
+CO 6 Describe the concepts of organizational structure, strategic Understand leadership, and measures to evaluate corporate performance.

 Program Outcomes (POs) PO 1 Managerial Skills: Apply knowledge of management theories and practices to solve business problems.
 PO 2 Decision-making Skills: Foster Analytical and critical thinking abilities for data- based decision making.
 PO 3 Ethics: Ability to develop Value based Leadership ability.
-PO 4 Communication Skills, Ability to understand analyze and communicate global PU 4 economic, legal, and ethical aspects of business.
+PO 4 Communication Skills: Ability to understand, analyze and communicate global, economic, legal, and ethical aspects of business.
 PO 5 Leadership Skills: Ability to lead themselves and others in the achievement of organizational goals, contributing effectively to team environment.
 PO 6 Entrepreneurial Skills: Ability to demonstrate the skills and evaluate issues related to entrepreneurship and to develop as entrepreneurs.
 PO 7 Strategic analysis: Ability to conduct strategic analysis using theoretical and practical applications.
-PO 8 Technology Skills: Inculcate and develop technical skills to face the competitive world successfully. ·
+PO 8 Technology Skills: Inculcate and develop technical skills to face the competitive world successfully. -

 Program Outcomes (POs) Strength Proficiency Assessed by PO 1 Managerial Skills: Apply knowledge of management 2.6 Lectures Theories and practices to solve business problems.
 PO 2 Decision-making Skills: Foster Analytical and critical 3 Lectures Thinking abilities for data-based decision making.
-PO 4 Communication Skills: Ability to understand, analyze 2.5 Assignment and communicate global, economic, legal and ethical aspects of business.
+PO 4 Communication Skills: Ability to understand, analyze 2.5 Assignment and communicate global, economic, legal and ethical aspects - of business.
 PO7 Strategic analysis: Ability to conduct strategic analysis 2.5 Seminars Using theoretical and practical applications.